griseduardo/rjs-components/docs/base/icontag.md

 --------------------------------------------------------------

-The type props provides predefined text color and background color for tag, but is possible customize with textColor and backgroundColor props.
+The type props provides predefined text color and background color for icon tag, but is possible customize with textColor and backgroundColor props.

-The format props provides predefined formats for tag, but is possible customize with borderRadius props.
+The format props provides predefined formats for icon tag, but is possible customize with borderRadius props.

-The size props provides predefined sizes for tag, but is possible customize with padding props.
+The size props provides predefined sizes for icon tag, but is possible customize with padding props.

-The textWeight props provides predefined weights for tag text, but is possible customize with textFontWeight props.
+The textWeight props provides predefined weights for icon tag text, but is possible customize with textFontWeight props.